kdhallu/RabbitMQ/readme.md

 Message Received from Publisher:  This message is sent from Publisher
 ```

-If you see the following output Congratulations you have successfully ran your first RabbitMQ program
+If you see the above output **Congratulations** you have successfully ran your first RabbitMQ program